Teleportation criteria based on maximum eigenvalue of the shared $d\otimes d$ dimenional mixed state: Beyond Singlet Fraction: Revisiting maximal singlet fraction of mixed two-qubit state

 \section{Revisiting maximal singlet fraction of mixed two-qubit state}

-Verstraete et.al. \cite{verstraete} have derived the optimal trace-preserving local operation together with classical communication and have shown that it optimally increases the singlet fraction of a quantum state $\rho_{12}$ and hence maximize its teleportation fidelity.
+Verstraete et.al. \cite{verstraete} have derived the optimal trace-preserving local operation together with classical communication and have shown that it optimally increases the singlet fraction of a mixed quantum state $\rho_{12}$ and hence maximize its teleportation fidelity.
 They have studied the case of two-qubit system and proved that if the state is entangled then it is always possible to increase the singlet fraction above $\frac{1}{2}$ and thus make teleportation fidelity greater than $\frac{2}{3}$.
-Since their result is based on the partial transposition operation so it is not possible to realize it in the experimental set up.
+Since their result is based on the partial transposition operation so it is not possible to realize it in the experimental setup.
 In this section, we revisit their result and apply structural physical approximation (SPA) of partial transposition.
-By doing this, the final expression of the singlet fraction get modified and since SPA of partial transposition is a completely positive map so the value of the singlet fraction can be estimated experimentally.
-Moreover, we find that in this case the value of the singlet fraction is not always greater than $\frac{1}{2}$.
-Therefore, the result of this section motivate us further to investigate for new teleportation criteria that will be studied in the following section.\\ Let us start with the expression of optimal singlet fraction after LOCC for a two-qubit state $\rho_{12}$.
-It is given by \cite{verstraete}
+By doing this, the final expression of the singlet fraction get modified and since SPA of partial transposition is a completely positive map so the singlet fraction can be estimated experimentally.
+However, we find that in this case the value of the singlet fraction is not always greater than $\frac{1}{2}$.
+Therefore, the result of this section motivate us further to investigate for new teleportation criteria that will be studied in the following section.\\ The expression of optimal singlet fraction after LOCC for a two-qubit state $\rho_{12}$ is given by \cite{verstraete}

 where without any loss of generality, we denote $\Gamma$ as the partial transposition with respect to the second subsystem, and $X^{opt}$ is described by a $4\times 4$ matrix, which will be of rank one and it is expressed in the form as